 Each fiat currency is merely taking it in turns to be the “prettiest horse in the glue factory”.
 In other words, in the long run they are all dying.
 It’s just that sometimes one currency looks better than the rest.

 There’s also something else we should point out here.
 It’s true that the USD gold price is the price most commonly quoted.
 But here in New Zealand, we buy gold in New Zealand Dollars.
 So that is the best price to keep a track of.
+So keep track of gold and silver in whatever your local currency is.

 For more on this topic check out: Why You Should Ignore the USD Gold Price When Buying in New Zealand